gerzytet/tools-for-trg/README.md

 # tools-for-trg

-A collection of custom placeholders and executors
+A collection of custom placeholders and executors.
+See the [wiki](https://github.com/gerzytet/tools-for-trg/wiki) for more details on each one.

 To install a placeholder/executor: